 Why Gliese 1132B Is The Most Awesome Earth-like Planet?

-Astronomers have found evidence for a hot and steamy atmosphere on Gliese 1132B, the Earth-like planet that circles a red dwarf star in the southern sky.
+Astronomers have found evidence of a hot and steamy atmosphere on Gliese 1132B, the Earth-like planet that circles a red dwarf star in the southern sky.

 Despite living on a planet as awesome as our own, astronomers are super eager to find more Earths.
-A similar exoplanet called Gliese 1132B is one such planet.
+A similar exoplanet named Gliese 1132B is one such planet.

 It’s called a “Super Earth” because it’s larger than our own planet, but is thought to be made of similar stuff.
 And now researchers just discovered something extremely awesome.